ricky8k/Grapejuice-on-Arch/README.md

 ### SteamOS
 If you're on Steam Deck, you're running SteamOS 3.0.

-Before proceeding, go to desktop mode and execute the following in terminal:
+Before proceeding, go to desktop mode and execute the following in Konsole:
 ```
 sudo steamos-readonly disable
 ```